Understanding Differences Between Demand And Want in WASSCE Economics

-There are some terms in economics that some people doesn’t know their differences, and one of them is demand and want.
-So, this article is written to explain the differences and make you to come to the understanding of it with examples.
+There are some terms in economics that some people don’t know their differences, and one of them is demand and want.
+So, this article is written to explain the differences and make you come to an understanding of it with examples.

 Wants simply means the desire or wish to own goods or services that give satisfaction.
 Human beings want or need many things at a particular time.
 The basic needs or wants are food, shelter, and clothing.
 As these basic needs are satisfied, other needs will arise.
 This is why we say that human wants are insatiable.
 This is because human wants are unlimited while resources used to satisfy them are limited.